Urinary Tract Infection

 When your child does a wee, urine flows out of the body through the urethra, a tube at the bottom of the bladder.
 The opening of the urethra is at the end of the penis in boys and in front of the vagina in girls.

-Diagram showing side view of the female urinary tract
+Diagram showing front and side view of the female urinary tract

 Diagram showing side view of the male urinary tract